Example IPsec site-to-site and X509 authentication configuration

 This example explains how to create a site-to-site IPsec tunnel using X509 authentication between two Smoothwalls.

-- Create a Certificate Authority on the local system.
-See the help topic, Importing and creating certificate authorities and their certificates.
+- Create a Certificate Authority on the local system, see our help topic, Importing and creating certificate authorities and their certificates.

-- Create certificates for the local and remote systems by using Host and Domain Name as the ID type.
-See the help topic, Importing and creating certificates.
+- Create certificates for the local and remote systems by using Host and Domain Name as the ID type, see our help topic, Importing and creating certificates.

 - Install the local certificate as the default local certificate on the local system.

 - Export the Certificate Authority certificate in PEM format.

 - Export the remote certificate in the PKCS#12 container format.

 - Import and install the certificate as the default local certificate on the remote system.

 - To create the tunnel for the primary system, on the NETWORK menu, under the VPN submenu, click IPsec subnets.

 - Enter a descriptive Name for the tunnel and select the Enabled option to make sure that the tunnel can be started once configuration is completed.